fraserjohnstone/Musical-Scale-Builder/README.md

 This application was developed to run on Windows with Python 3 installed.

-To start the program simply run the file 'scale_builder.py' in the root directory.
+To start the program simply run the file 'scale_builder.py'.
 If Python has been added to your PATH then you can simply run the 'start.bat' file included.

 To display a scale, all you need to do is type it into the command prompt in the format 'root-note mode-type'.
 For Example: